rancher/steve/README.md

 Meaning and behavior are the same unless otherwise specified.

-Note that, if SQLite caching of resources is enabled, some of the data is encrypted at rest.
-In particular:
+Note that, if SQLite caching of resources is enabled, some of the data can be stored in disk, in either encrypted or plain text forms based on:
- - by default, Secrets are encrypted
+ - by default, Secrets are always encrypted
  - if the environment variable `CATTLE_ENCRYPT_CACHE_ALL` is set to "true", all resources are encrypted
- - regardless of the setting, any filterable/sortable columns are stored in plain text (see `filter` below for the exact list)
+ - regardless of the setting's value, any filterable/sortable columns are stored in plain text (see `filter` below for the exact list)

 #### `limit`